 The races are varied and we try to include something for everybody.
 Most are on paths and tracks but some have pathless sections.
 They vary from rolling countryside to mountainous areas.
 Occasionally the route is marked but usually it is not.
 We avoid races that are laps or mostly on road.
-The races are biased to the north of England as that is where most of our members live, but we do try to some further away too.
-We try to pick races with lower entry fees and also races that will be helped by the promotion we might bring rather than those which fill easily.
+The races are biased to the north of England as that is where most of our members live, but we do try to race.
+We also have a public facebook page and a strava group.
+The committee emails are on the website.